ymcatwincities/openy/docroot/modules/custom/personify_mindbody_sync/README.md

 The module have 2 syncers: fast and slow.

-  * Fast proceeds withing last 24 hours.
+  * Fast proceeds withing last hour.
   * Slow proceeds with all failed items.

 By default the Syncer is not in production mode.
 In order to run it in production